 Colloquia / Seminar Series

-Departmental Colloquia: Colloquia are normally held in Hennings 201 at 4:00 on Thursdays; coffee and cookies will be served at 3:45 in Hennings 325.
+Departmental Colloquia: Colloquia are normally held in Hennings 201 at 4:00 on Thursdays; coffee and cookies will be served at 3:45 in the Hennings main lobby, in front of Hennings 200

 Astronomy Colloquium Series: Speakers engaged in exciting research in Astronomy & Astrophysics are invited to discuss their results with the astronomy group.
 Everyone is welcome to attend these talks.
 Normal day/time: Mondays, at 4:00pm in Hennings 318.
 Coffee and cookies are served at 3:45pm.